 Some people like to view food as little more than necessary fuel.
 We are not those people.
 Maybe you have friends that are, and if so, maybe it’s time for some new friends.
 Food is a universal language, a source of celebration, the thing that binds us.

 And when it’s good, it’s really, really good.
-In Surry Hills, there’s no shortage of fantastic restaurants serving up the very best of the good stuff—and come 2019, there’s a couple of newcomers to get stuck into.
+In Surry Hills, there’s no shortage of fantastic restaurants serving up the very best of the good stuff.

 In November 2019, Bartolo celebrated its one-year anniversary since first firing up the kitchen in what was formerly Bills cafe on Crown St. In some respects, it feels like it’s been there much longer, already a beloved go-to amongst locals and travelers alike.
 The all-day eatery is open for every meal you need, serving up an Italian-inspired menu that pays homage to owner Justin Merlino’s Italian heritage.
 But the best time to dine, if you had to pick?
 “It’s perfect for a long lunch with a great bottle of wine or come night time, when the blinds are down and the candles are out for a more cosy and intimate experience”, says Merlino.
 Best bet is just to book in for both.